Bicategories in Univalent Foundations: Displayed Univalence

-Lastly, we give a condition for when the chaotic displayed bicategory is univalent. \begin{proposition}[\coqident{Bicategories.DisplayedBicats.Examples.DisplayedCatToBicat}{disp_cell_unit_bicat_univalent_2}] Let $\B$ be a univalent bicategory.
-Let $\D = (\D_0,\D_1,\id_1,(\cdot))$ be a tuple as in \Cref{ex:disp_bicat}, \Cref{ex:chaotic_disp_bicat}, such that $\D_0$ is a set and $\D_1$ is a family of propositions.
-Then the chaotic displayed bicategory associated with $\D$ is univalent if we have a map in the opposite direction of $\dispidtoiso^{2,0}$. \end{proposition}
+Lastly, we give a condition for when a locally chaotic displayed bicategory is univalent. \begin{proposition}[\coqident{Bicategories.DisplayedBicats.Examples.DisplayedCatToBicat}{disp_cell_unit_bicat_univalent_2}] Let $\B$ be a univalent bicategory, and let $\D$ be a locally chaotic displayed bicategory (as in \Cref{ex:disp_bicat}, \Cref{ex:chaotic_disp_bicat}).
+Assume that for any $a : \B$, the type $\dob{\D}{a}$ is a set, and for any $\aa : \dob{\D}{a}, \bb : \dob{\D}{b}, f : a \onecell b$, the type $\dmor{\aa}{\bb}{f}$ is a proposition.
+Then $\D$ is univalent if we have a function in the opposite direction of $\dispidtoiso^{2,0}$. \end{proposition}